No Sex Just Cuddling.

 I have good memories of traveling alone, but they haven’t been all glamour and junk food; public bathrooms and freedom.

-One of my first trips alone, I was a college freshman busing it home for my first Thanksgiving break.
-Wide-eyed in the window seat; the ocean of sky overhead, a blanket of wheat beneath it and sidling up next to me an elderly man who, with a giant chunk of Cheetos in his teeth said, “Traveling alone?”
+One of my first trips alone I was a college freshman busing-it home for my first Thanksgiving break.
+I sat wide-eyed in the window seat; an ocean of sky overhead and a blanket of wheat beneath me.
+It was thrilling until an elderly man with a giant chunk of Cheetos in his teeth said, “ Hello there little lady.
+Traveling alone?”

 “No thank you,” I said, just as the payphone rang, giving me a full-time nanny position and a whole summer in those mountains.
 I have always been polite in my horror even then.

 On a recent trip to New York, amid a subway bomb-scare, all the passengers were evacuated, released into the late-night, early morning air.
-I was miles from my hotel and before long I found myself in Chinatown trying to hail a cab with little success and no battery left in my phone.
+I was miles from my hotel, and before long I found myself in Chinatown trying to hail a cab with little success and no battery left in my phone.
 When a yellow cab pulled over, I jumped in, and the man gave me an extended, odd look.
 After a long, silent drive uptown, he pulled over in front of my hotel and said in a thick accent, “You are Sigourney Weaver, Ghostbusters, yes?
 You ride for free.”

-“Thank you,” I said and as I walked away he gave me the thumbs up saying, “Who you gonna call?” and I said, “Nobody.
+“Thank you,” I said, and as I walked away, he gave me the thumbs up saying, “Who you gonna call?” and I said, “Nobody.
 I’m traveling alone.”